 1953 - The Arc of Baltimore sponsors teen dances and other recreational programs.

-1957 - The first six workers enter The Arc's sheltered workshop, a predecessor to the Subcontract Company.
+1957 - The first six workers enter The Arc's sheltered workshop, predecessor to the Subcontract Company.

 1962 - The sheltered workshop moves from Greenmount Avenue to expand in new quarters at Old York Road.